GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
+> ### A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.
 >
 > ~ *Alan Turing*